weidonglian/rust-playground/README.md

 can do anything you want in your implementation.
 Absolute, you have more advanced options as well, e.g. `Box`, `Rc`, `Arc`.
 - The reference/pointer `T&` semantic is managed by the borrower checker to guarantee the correctness of reference or pointer.

+## Pointers

+Box, Rc, and Arc are pointers.

+Box<T> is for single ownership => `unique_ptr` in C++.
+Rc<T> is for multiple ownership => `shared_ptr` in C++.
+Arc<T> is for multiple ownership, but thread-safe => `atomic_shared_ptr` in C++.

+Not exactly the same thing, but we could assume they try to achieve the same goal.

+## Cells

+Cell, RefCell, Mutex, and RwLock are cells.

+Cells provide interior mutability.
+In other words, they contain data which can be manipulated even if the type cannot be obtained in a mutable form (for example, when it is behind an &-ptr or Rc<T>).

+Cell<T> is a type that provides zero-cost interior mutability, but only for Copy types.
+RefCell<T> also provides interior mutability, but isn’t restricted to Copy types

+## Composition

+Pointers and Cells could be composed to be used in difference cases when used between threads.

 ## Object lifetime

 The `'static` bound on a type doesn’t control how long that object lives; it controls the allowable lifetime of references